 If you’re planning a solo trip to the Dutch capital, then there are several things you’ll want to know before you go.
 While you’ll be able to find English speakers pretty much anywhere you go in the Netherlands, you may well want to be prepared for situations where you need to know a little Dutch by taking a simple Dutch phrasebook with you.

 Secondly, I recommend planning your accommodation well in advance.
 With an increasing number of tourists visiting the city each year, the best hotels and guesthouses tend to sell out fast and so you’ll want to book your place to stay in Amsterdam ahead of time.
 Check the best accommodation prices in Amsterdam here.
+For a more unique Dutch experience during your stay in the city, consider booking a houseboat.

 If you’re looking to visit many of the museums and cultural institutions in Amsterdam, then you might want to consider investing in an I Amsterdam card.
 This pass allows you entry to over forty museums and free public transport while exploring the city.
 Highlights of the card also include a free canal cruise and discounts on plenty of other city attractions.
 Check I Amsterdam card prices here